At this time due to the COVID-19 virus outbreak, our offices are closed to the public until further notice.

 This process is intended for persons living and working in Canada.
 If you are living/working outside Canada, you should obtain a police check from the RCMP through the submission of fingerprints.
 Click here for details.

 The Chatham-Kent Police Service Headquarters is located at 24 Third Street, Chatham.
-If the above is the reason for your police check, you must attend our office between 8:30am and 3:30pm Monday thru Friday.
+Please contact our office at (519) 436-6600 ext.
+80221 to book an appointment if you require fingerprints.
 The Records Management Section of the Chatham-Kent Police Service is closed on civic and statutory holidays.

 A police record check is current as of the date it is completed.
 It is your employer/prospective employer or organization's function to determine if the record check is current enough to be accepted for the position applied for.
 The Chatham-Kent Police Services Board, its officers, agents and employees, shall have no responsibility or obligation to make such a determination.